easymetadata/IPTools/README.md

 # IPEnrich
-IP list enrichment scripts to provide IP geo information and threat feed enrichment
+An IP enrichment script to provide IP geo information and threat feed enrichment.

+List of threat feeds is defined in the list.yml.
+The lists are primarily derived from FireHol or misp feeds.

 Developed by David Dym @ easymetadata.com